dwyl/learn-flutter/README.md

   }),
 ```

-Now, if you open your app, you can scroll and check items
+Now, if you open your app,
+you can scroll and check items
 and set them as `done` and reverse that action.
 Great job!

 ![interactivity](https://user-images.githubusercontent.com/17494745/200861445-b4550a49-98cc-4f80-ba02-6ceff7fa17da.gif)

 ## 4. Adding navigation

-We have added a stateful widget and are keeping track of what
+We have added a stateful widget
-todos are marked as `completed` or not.
-It would be great to
+and are keeping track of what todos are marked as `completed` or not.
-actually have a page where we see this list of completed items.
+It would be great to actually have a page
+where we see this list of completed items.

 Currently, our widget tree looks like this.
 `MyApp`
 -> `MyHomePage` (which has the `todoList` as local state)
 -> `TodoList` (which has the `doneList` as local state).

-We need to merge `MyHomePage` and `TodoList` into a single
+We need to merge `MyHomePage` and `TodoList`
+into a single widget
-widget with having the `todoList` and `doneList` to be able to
+that has the `todoList` and `doneList` fields
+so we are be able to add navigation.
-add navigation.
-Mergint these two in one will lead to a new
+Merging these two in one
+will lead to a new `TodoList` widget,
-`TodoList` widget, that will look like this.
+that will look like this.

 ```dart
 class TodoList extends StatefulWidget {